viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 [more tuts](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes)

-Sometimes you need to clean you containers, images, below are *Tips* for some essencial docker commands
+As you need to clean you containers, images, below are *Tips* for some essencial docker commands
 - View containers in directory `docker ps`
 - View all containers `docker ps -a`
 - Stop container `docker stop [container-name]`